Skip to main content

 • Join UND's theatre student-run Society of Dionysus to meet fellow students, promote productions and help plan events.

-• Perform in full realized productions of classic musicals, new works and operettas.
+• Perform in fully realized productions of musicals and plays, both classic and contemporary.

 • Raise your grades by getting free academic support at UND.
 We offer individual tutoring sessions, along with specialized writing and math support programs.